 Maybe.
 First review a syllabus for a typical section of BIOS 600 to see if your previous course covered the topics in BIOS 600 in an equally or more rigorous manner.

 Then discuss with your departmental academic advisor whether an exemption of BIOS 600 would be in your best interest.
 If your departmental academic advisor is supportive, you may obtain information about exempting BIOS 600 (including the course exemption form) here, under “Course Exemptions and Substitutions.”
 Explicit instructions are available at this website including an example of a completed course exemption form.
 A completed form will explain in Section D how each competency was fulfilled in the previous course and will include syllabus of the previous course.
-Briefly, students submit the completed course exemption form to their own departmental student services manager (SSM) who checks the student’s transcript.
+Briefly, students submit the completed course exemption form to their academic coordinator who checks the student’s transcript.
 The form is forwarded by the SSM to the core course instructor who determines whether an exemption is appropriate.
 While each case is considered individually, in general, students need to have completed a biostatistics/statistics course that is equally or more rigorous than BIOS 600 within the last five years and obtained at least a “B” grade.

 AP Statistics or STOR 151/155 will not exempt a student from BIOS 600.